 Visited: late dry season

 Recommendation: At this time of year, the water has dried up to a small area in the centre of the wetland (see above photo).
-The concentration of birdlife was incredible with several species of heron and egret, darter, stork and cranes visible.
+The concentration of birdlife was still incredible with several species of heron and egret, darter, stork and cranes visible.
 Best of all, the birds were uncharacteristically tolerant and allowed me to walk towards them to get in photography range.

 Anbangbang Billabong lies in the shadow of Burrunggui (Nourlangie Rock) within Kakadu National Park and is a good place to view a wide range of wildlife.
 Large numbers of waterfowl and wading birds inhabit the billabong and many wallabies can be found grazing around the water's edge.
 There is a walking trail around the circumference of Anbangbang Billabong with many picnic areas.